drayoden/pysimpGUI/README.md

 https://realpython.com/pysimplegui-python/

-Included zero length gif files just to test code.
+Included zero length image files for testing.
 The iview.py app does not seem to iterate image files... yet.